 Your elder siblings agree they wouldn’t mind hanging around them because they make for good company.

-Friends include them in every of their activity whether or not they fit the profile.
+Friends include them in every of their activities whether or not they fit the profile.
 Think about that person you’d invite to a party when you’re almost sure it wouldn’t be their kind of crowd.
 Still, you wish they would look past it and consider making an appearance.

 That person you’d wish to come along with you so a deal could work better, or a positive outcome could materialize from engaging in an activity.